Betty Noyes: Known career

 In 1947, she was in a quartet called "The Girlfriends," a regular feature on several NBC Radio programs, including The Bill Goodwin Show, The Carnation Contented Hour, and with Bing Crosby.
 Norma Zimmer, Lawrence Welk's "Champagne Lady," was also in the group.
-Noyes and other members of the quartet became "First Call" studio singers and can be heard on many movie musicals for two decades, including The Wizard of Oz (1939), White Christmas (1954), and The Sound of Music (1965).
+Noyes and other members of the quartet became "First Call" studio singers and can be heard on many movie musicals during this period, including The Wizard of Oz (1939) with Judy Garland, White Christmas (1954) with Bing Crosby, and The Sound of Music (1965) with Bill Lee.

-She also appeared on-camera in several movies and television series, including regular appearances on The Dinah Shore Show and an episode of I Love Lucy titled "Lucy Goes to Scotland."
+She also appeared on camera in several movies and television series, including regular appearances on The Dinah Shore Show and an episode of I Love Lucy, titled "Lucy Goes to Scotland."
 She appeared as a mother who sings a brief solo in the 1965 television movie Rodgers and Hammerstein's Cinderella, along with fellow dubber Bill Lee.
 On-screen movie credits include I Married an Angel (1942), the Don Knotts comedy The Love God?
 (1969), and Abbott and Costello's Jack and the Beanstalk (1952).
-Her other singing credits include recordings with Ken Darby and Jack Halloren, and singing and voice work for the "Ice Follies."
+Other credits include recordings with Ken Darby and Jack Halloren and singing and voice work for the "Ice Follies."

 Personal life

 Betty Noyes was married to Milton Hand, a football and PE coach at Los Angeles City College.
 They had two daughters, Susan and Deborah.
 The family lived in Studio City, California.
 Betty and her husband eventually retired to Balboa Island, Calif.
 Betty's name has sometimes been incorrectly noted as 'Betty Royce', including in Debbie Reynolds's autobiography.

-Betty Noyes died on December 24, 1987, at the age of 75, in Los Angeles, CA. As of January 2016, the cause of her death was not widely known.
+Noyes died on December 24, 1987, at the age of 75, in Los Angeles, California.